demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ***
-Deletes an attachment from an issue.
+Delete an attachment from an issue.

 Scope: `write:jira-work`